 3. KHALIL GIBRAN: THE PROPHET

-The Prophet is a collection of poetic essays that are philosophical, spiritual, and, above all, inspirational.
-Gibran’s musings are divided into twenty-eight chapters.
-Covering such sprawling topics as love, marriage, children, giving, eating and drinking, work, joy and sorrow, housing, clothes, buying and selling, crime and punishment, laws, freedom, reason and passion, pain, self-knowledge, teaching, friendship, talking, time, good and evil, prayer, pleasure, beauty, religion, and death.
+Philosophical, spiritual, and above all inspirational, The Prophet is a collection of poetic essays.
+It consists of twenty-eight chapters devoted to the musings of Gibran.
+Including such vast topics as love, marriage, children, giving, eating and drinking, work, joy and sorrow, housing, clothes, buying and selling, crime and punishment, laws, freedom, reason, and passion.

 Recommended: KHALIL GIBRAN: COLLECTED WORKS